 How many minutes can you cut on a side of vinyl before you lose quality?

 As such the sound quality remains the same however loud we cut, although obviously the louder we cut the better the signal to noise ratio.
 This is one of the reasons for the misconception that sound quality diminishes the quieter the record is, as the level of the noise floor interacts more with the program material.

 To cut longer sides there may also have to be some compromises in the sound of the recording, as stereo width and bass content can all take up more space on the disc.
 Therefore a longer side may have to have some low frequency or stereo width reduction in order to fit on the disc at the required loudness level.

 As a rough guide we recommend the following approximate maximum running times for a loud and uncompromised cut (although please note that it is very program dependent and so every side is different) -

-For each minute of running time over and above these approximate maximums you can expect to lose between 1 and 1.5dB of loudness.
+For each minute of running time over and above these approximate maximums you can expect to lose approximately 1 dB of loudness.

 Please note that when we are cutting half speed we can get considerably more running time on a side, for more information please see our guide to Half Speed Vinyl Mastering.
 If your project has longer times than this then please CONTACT US to discuss and we can help to advise you on what we think are the best options for you.

 Finally it is worth noting that high frequency can also influence how loud we can cut the record.
 The Neumann SX-74 cutter head, such as those we have at Alchemy, is so efficient that it can cut high frequency waveforms that are in excess of what some turntables and cartridges can reproduce, and in these instances the high frequency will sound distorted on playback.
 In these cases we would look to reduce the high frequency in the recording using equalisation and dynamic reduction processes.
 Even with these tools it is sometimes the case that the most elegant solution is to reduce the overall loudness of the cut in order to maintain a clean, smooth and open top end on the disc.